 - In the East of England only 1.3% of those surveyed believed that Kia drivers should retake their test; compare that to the belief that nearly half of all BMW drivers are the most reckless and should be made to retest.

 What can be done about bad driving?
 It’s a tough question simply because of the number of factors that influence our choices when sitting behind the wheel; the choice of car, our mood on that day, our overall temperament, and of course the other drivers on the road.
 There are also other factors in life that may affect us.

 For example, according to a recent report from the Governors Highway Safety Association in America, going without sleep for an extended period can simulate the effects of drink-driving, creating feelings of drowsiness and lethargy that can be deadly.
 It’s thought as many as 83 million sleep-deprived drivers hit the road daily…

 This piece began with a question, and ends with another; how many times have you thought about your driving while sitting at home in the office, perhaps after a near miss earlier that day, and wondered why you drove in the way that you did?
-In the cold light of day most people know the difference between good and bad driving and will hold their hands up if they’ve made mistakes – it’s just when they’re on the road that poor behavior can occur.
+In the cold light of day most people know the difference between good and bad driving and will hold their hands up if they’ve made mistakes – it’s just when they’re on the road that poor behaviour can occur.

 Back To Blog